godotengine/godot-docs/classes/class_os.rst

 - void **print_all_resources** **(** :ref:`String<class_String>` tofile="" **)**

 Shows all resources in the game.
-Optionally the list can be written to a file.
+Optionally, the list can be written to a file by specifying a file path in ``tofile``.

 .. _class_OS_method_print_all_textures_by_size: